gustavomendess/gustavomendess/README.md

 I have professional experience in the area and have been working for over a year in it.

-I worked with PHP using the laravel framework and currently work with Ruby On Rails.
+I have worked professionally with PHP using the laravel framework and currently work with Ruby On Rails.

 I like to take courses and read books in search of new knowledge.